Looking to integrate your learning and work experience and develop professional skills and connections?

 - If they agree, please complete the KI Works Job Description form by April 1st.

-- We will contact your supervisor to discuss the KI Works program and the job and, in all likelihood, approve the placement.
+- We will contact your supervisor to discuss the KI Works program and the job and, in all likelihood, approve the job.

-Once the work placement is approved, what happens next?
+Once the job is approved, what happens next?